 — Atlanta Braves (@Braves) April 10, 2013

 Apparently the impetus for this is that the Orioles need to free up roster space for Chris Dickerson or some such.
 Good for them.
 The Braves, though, are getting a more-than-servicable bullpen arm in Ayala.
+He posted a 2.64 ERA and 51/15 K/BB ratio over 75 innings last season and will help with depth due to the Braves losing Jonny Venters for seemingly ever.

 Evan Gattis has been causing problems for the Braves since making his Major League debut just a week ago.
 His unexpected, yet welcome, performance in just five games has been enough to attract a lot of attention to the young catcher.
 The problem this causes is that he is forcing the Braves to start considering their future options at catcher long before they planned to do so.